ducalpha/greenbag/README.md

 You can also set bandwidth using [tcconfig](https://github.com/thombashi/tcconfig).
 An example script is include in [limit_bandwidth_for_testing.sh](scripts/limit_bandwidth_for_testing.sh).

-## Limitations of this implementation
+## Limitations of this version
-* Does not fully support flexible segment sizes, which should be adaptive to network conditions such as bandwidth and RTT.
+* Does not automatically determine the optimal segment sizes.
+Future versions should support flexible segment sizes and be adaptive to the changing network conditions such as bandwidth and RTT.
+* Does not automatically detect network interfaces in the system.
+* Does not automatically determine whether a network interface is LTE or WiFi.
-* Use disk to store in-progress file parts.
+* Uses disk to store in-progress file parts.
 Future versions should try to store them in memory.
-* Require MaxKeepAliveRequests on the server side.
+* Requires MaxKeepAliveRequests on the server side.
 * Does not determine bitrates of videos automatically.
 * Does not setup routing tables on client automatically.